What Should You Pack for an Alaska Cruise?

 Protect your phone in these pouches and still use them to take photos like those below.

 Forgetting small toiletry items can add up, especially on a cruise.
-Use my list to ensure you don’t forget a thing.
+Some of these things may seem obvious, but use my list to ensure you don’t forget a thing.

 Use a hanging toiletry bag like the hanging toiletry bag shown below to keep your toiletries within reach.